FAQs for Master's programmes

 Fees and funding

 Tuition fee amounts are different depending on the programme you are studying.
-Please refer to the MSc Programmes Fees and Funding page for a list of tuition fee amounts for each programme.
+For more specific information on a particular programme’s fee and deposit amount, please visit the Fees page for your programme of interest.
 Unless otherwise stated, tuition fees are the same for UK, EU and international students.

-We also offer the Social Impact scholarship of up to £20,000 to candidates with outstanding citizenship and commitment to supporting their community and/or social causes.
-However, to be considered for this scholarship an additional essay is required.
+In addition, we also have a number of cross-programme essay-based scholarships.
+To apply for these, applicants are invited to submit an essay (700 words maximum) by email around a certain topic or question.
+For example, we offer the Social Impact scholarship of up to £20,000 to candidates with outstanding citizenship and commitment to supporting their community and/or social causes; to be considered for this scholarship an additional essay is required.

-Yes, We offer a 10% bursary on programme fees to successful candidates with an undergraduate degree from Imperial awarded at a minimum of upper second class, or Master’s degree awarded with a minimum of Merit.
-In order to be considered for this bursary, you must submit your application by the deadline specified for your chosen programme – these can be found on each programme’s scholarship page.
+Yes, we offer a 10% bursary on programme fees to successful candidates with an undergraduate degree from Imperial awarded at a minimum of upper second class, or Master’s degree awarded with a minimum of Merit.
+In order to be considered for this bursary, you must submit your application by the scholarship

 The tuition fees for MSc Climate Change, Management & Finance reflect the willingness to encourage EU students’ participation due to its association to the Climate KIC, funded by the European Institute of Technology.